 "Phones are bad enough, but the iPads—you can't even see their heads," she chided the chronic picture-takers she inevitably sees at events in the 2018 HBO documentary Queen of the World.
 "No idea who you're talking to."

 If someone approaches to talk with phone in hand, Anne says, "I either don't bother, or just say, 'Look, if you want to ask, I suggest you put that down.
 It is weird.
 People don't believe they've experienced the event unless they've taken a photograph."

 But despite what can come off as a devil-may-care attitude, Anne has been ragingly consistent in her commitment to the crown.
 Asked by the BBC in 2010, when she turned 60, if she had any plans to slow down, she replied, "Look at the members of my family who are considerably older than me and tell me whether you think they have set an example which suggests that I might.
 Unlikely."

-The COVID-19 pandemic slowed the whole family down this year, but Anne made virtual appearances from home and as soon as in-person engagements were deemed safe again, out she went.
+The COVID-19 pandemic slowed the whole family down in 2020, but Anne made virtual appearances from home and as soon as in-person engagements were deemed safe again, out she went.

 She is the patron of numerous charities and organizations, like the rest of the royals, but she has notably been president of Save the Children since 1970 and president of Riding for the Disabled since 1985.

 Asked if becoming a mother had influenced her advocacy, Anne said in a 1983 interview, "Yes, but I would also remind you that I took on the fund long before I even thought about getting married...Having my own children I don't think has made that much difference.
 I may understand their problems a bit better than I did before."

 She was also asked if, having seen deprivation in the developing world, did she worry about what sort of world her own children would grow up in?